Jas-0528/nginx-2420/README_2.md

 ```bash
 sudo pacman -S ufw
 ```
+ > -S is used to install a package with pacman
-2. Before enabling the ufw serivce, ensure that ssh is allowed or you will be locked out of the server.
+2. Before enabling the ufw serivce, **ensure that ssh is allowed** or you will be locked out of the server.
 > Note: by default all incoming connections are denied and all outgoing connections are allowed.
  To allow ssh, run the following command:
 ```bash